 How will today’s companies adapt to the reality that the 4th industrial revolution came early?

 The answer is automation.
 The stability, reliability and increased productivity speak for themselves.
-With combining today’s changing workforce with the latest in technology and innovation, companies are seeing the ability to protect themselves and their customers from adversity.
+By combining today’s changing workforce with the latest in technology, companies can protect themselves and their customers.

 The world of 2030 is in 2021

 CNBC ran a story in June 2020 that predicted by 2024 e-commerce will reach 18.1%.
 However, as we’ve already talked about, e-commerce reached 21.3% in 2020.

 Leading economists predict that the US is short 100 million square feet of cold storage space and over 1 Billion square feet of warehouse space.
 To meet this demand, zoning laws changed in some areas, allowing logistics centers to operate in old retail space.
 But there are still scalability challenges and these operations need innovative automation solutions that can keep up.

 A decade that threatened to be filled with shuttered buildings has led to a remarkable transformation.
 Logistics and warehousing have helped fill the void.